Soumitra Dutta

 Soumitra Dutta is an Indian academic, author and entrepreneur.
-He is the dean of Saïd Business School at the University of Oxford, having taken up the post from 1 June 2022.
-He was previously a professor of management, as well as the former Founding Dean, at the SC Johnson College of Business at Cornell University in New York.
-He was dean of SC Johnson College of Business from 2012 to 2018.
+He was the dean of Saïd Business School at the University of Oxford from June 2022 to September 2025 when he resigned amid harassment allegations against him from a female academic.
+He was previously a professor of management, as well as the former founding dean, at the SC Johnson College of Business at Cornell University in New York.
+He was Dean of SC Johnson College of Business from 2012 to 2018.
 Before his appointment to Cornell, he was the Roland Berger professor of business and technology at INSEAD.

-Dutta is married to fellow academic, Lourdes Casanova

 Biography

-He undertook his first degree at the Indian Institute of Technology in New Delhi, graduating with a B.Tech. in Electrical Engineering & Computer Science in 1985.
-In 2017, he received a Distinguished Alumnus Award from IIT.

-He continued his education at Berkeley University of California, gaining an M.S in computer science in 1987, an M.S in Business Administration in 1989 and a Ph.D in computer science in 1990.

-He joined INSEAD faculty, as an Assistant Professor of Information Systems, Technology Management Area in 1989, later serving as the Dean of Technology and E-learning, Dean of Executive Education, and the Dean of External Relations.
+Dutta attended the Indian Institutes of Technology in New Delhi, graduating with a B.Tech. in Electrical Engineering & Computer Science in 1985.
+In 2017, he received a Distinguished Alumnus award from IIT.
+He continued his education at Berkeley University of California, earning an M.S in computer science in 1987, an M.S in Business Administration in 1989, and a Ph.D in computer science in 1990.
+Dutta joined INSEAD's faculty as an Assistant Professor of Information Systems, Technology Management Area in 1989, later serving as Dean of Technology and E-learning, Dean of Executive Education, and Dean of External Relations.

 In 2008, he founded Fisheye Analytics, which provided analytics for social media.
 In 2013, it was acquired by the WPP group.

 In 2012, he joined Cornell University as Dean of the Samuel Curtis Johnson Graduate School of Management and later became the founding dean of its business school - SC Johnson College of Business - in 2016.
 Dutta played a key role in the establishment of Cornell Tech campus in New York and the launch of a unique one year MBA program focused on the digital economy.
 He led the global growth of the school, including the setting up of the Cornell-Tsinghua dual degree MBA program across Beijing and New York, which remains the only American Ivy League MBA degree offered in mainland China.
 During his time as dean, Dutta was tasked with leading the integration of Cornell’s three business schools: SC Johnson, the Charles H. Dyson School of Applied Economics and Management, and the Peter and Stephanie Nolan School of Hotel Administration, into one unified college; The Cornell College of Business, which was established in March, 2016.
 It was renamed the Cornell SC Johnson College of Business in January 2017.
 Dutta enlarged the faculty size by 50%.
 He collaborated with the President and Provost of Cornell University to raise a $150m naming gift for the college from Fisk Johnson and the SC Johnson company.
 To date, it remains the second-largest gift to a business school in history.
-Dutta served as dean until 2018.
+Dutta served as dean until 2018, when he "abruptly" resigned, with no reason given.